-The Bonds, or portions thereof in integral multiples of \$5,000, maturing on and after October 1, 2017, are subject to redemption at the option of the Commonwealth prior to scheduled maturity, on or after October 1, 2016, as a whole or in part at any time and from time to time, in any order of maturity and by lot within a maturity in such a manner as the Commonwealth in its discretion may determine, on at least 30 days (but not more than 60 days) notice, at a redemption price equal to par (100%) plus accrued interest thereon to the date fixed for redemption.
+The First Refunding Series Bonds maturing in the years 2007 to 2016, inclusive, are not subject to redemption.
+The First Refunding Series Bonds, or portions thereof in integral multiples of \$5,000, maturing on and after September 1, 2017, are subject to redemption at the option of the Commonwealth prior to scheduled maturity on or after September 1, 2016, as a whole or in part at any time and from time to time, in any order of maturity determined by the Commonwealth and by lot within a maturity in such manner as the Commonwealth in its discretion may determine, on at least 30 days' (but not more than 60 days') notice, at a redemption price equal to par (100% of stated principal amount) plus accrued interest to the date fixed for redemption.